 When organizations make evidence easy to access

 When it comes to delivering quality services to Ontario’s youth, keeping up to date on the latest evidence and knowledge is essential.
-Cailin Mulvihill, Data analyst, with Pathways for Children and Youth located in Kingston, knows all about this important challenge.
+Cailin Mulvihill, Data analyst, with the Maltby Centre located in Kingston, knows all about this important challenge.
 That’s why she developed a one-page summary of the latest findings from the Ontario Student Drug Use and Health Survey about home life, school life, physical health and mental health for her colleagues.

 Question 1 - Why did you decide it was important to share this information from this report with your team?